Survival rates for sentinel conditions

 Commentary

-EMHS’ performance in the survival rate for AMI remained within the acceptable target range or exceeded target for most age groups.
-This result can be largely attributed to patients obtaining timely access to invasive coronary diagnostic and interventional procedures, as well as more timely inter-hospital transfer arrangements for patients from Armadale Health Service (AHS) and St John of God Midland Public Hospital (SJGMPH) to Royal Perth Hospital (RPH).
+EMHS’ performance in the survival rate for acute myocardial infarction remains within the acceptable target range for most age groups.
+This achievement is largely due to patients receiving prompt access to invasive coronary diagnostic and interventional procedures, as well as more efficient inter-hospital transfer arrangements for patients from Armadale Hospital and St John of God Midland Public Hospital to Royal Perth Hospital.

-Monitoring will continue throughout 2024, with all inpatient deaths subject to peer review as part of a morbidity and mortality review process.
+EMHS Executive will continue to monitor throughout 2025, with all inpatient deaths subject to peer review as part of a morbidity and mortality review process.

 Fractured neck of femur (FNoF)